John Sweeney (journalist): The Eastern Front: Terror & Torture in Ukraine

 In 2023, he released the feature documentary The Eastern Front: Terror & Torture in Ukraine, directed by filmmaker Caolan Robertson with Byline TV.
 The film follows Sweeney, as well as veteran war photographer Paul Conroy and journalist Zarina Zabrisky as they investigate Russian war crimes in Ukraine.
 The film uncovered and corroborated evidence of crimes like torture, targeting civilians and the use of banned weapons like white phosphorus.
 The film premiered at The Frontline Club in London ahead of screenings in Kyiv, Los Angeles and London's Leicester Square.

 Political career

-On 24 May 2024, Sweeney was announced as the Liberal Democrat candidate for Sutton Coldfield in the 2024 United Kingdom general election.
+On 24 May 2024, Sweeney was announced as the Liberal Democrat candidate for Sutton Coldfield in the 2024 general election.
 He was defeated by the incumbent MP, Andrew Mitchell, a member of the Conservative Party.
 Sweeney came in fourth place, earning 5.4% of the vote in Sutton Coldfield.

 Writing career

 Sweeney has written several books, both fiction and non-fiction.
-These include the best-selling novel set in the war in Burma, Elephant Moon (2016), and a co-authored investigation into the assassination of Daphne Caruana Galizia, Murder On The Malta Express (2019).
+These include the best-selling novel set in the war in Burma, Elephant Moon (2016), and a co-wrote investigation into the assassination of Daphne Caruana Galizia, Murder On The Malta Express (2019).
 His latest thriller is The Useful Idiot, about fake news in Stalin's Moscow in 1933, published in 2020.